mykhayloArtymyshyn/Search.Test/README.md

 The application is for searching movie and books.
-It is build on as ASP.NET core web app use external api  http://www.omdbapi.com, https://www.googleapis.com
+It is build as ASP.NET core web app use external api  http://www.omdbapi.com, https://www.googleapis.com
 # The steps for starting the app locally:
  requrments: vs2022, ms sql server >=2019
  create key in http://www.omdbapi.com then set value OMDbApiKey in appsettings in Search.Test.Web project